SaysockRFQ

 OEM review pathOEM work starts with the buyer brief, then tightens toward production release

-Buyer review desk with sock samples, yarn cones, packaging references, and production notes
+OEM production review board with sock samples, yarn cones, swatches, and packaging scope

 The strongest OEM path keeps product specs, materials, packaging, and destination assumptions in one review board before bulk production.